-9.4.3 20-DAY REPORT
+9.4.39.4.4 FOLLOW UP REPORTS20-DAY REPORT

-Within twenty (20) business days of a reportable incident, the GAO or ESSO shall provide designated CPUC staff along with a notification to the GO167 mailbox (GO167@cpuc.ca.gov) a written report of the incident.
+For any incident related to a forced outage, the GAO or ESSO shall provide, via the PPOR web portal, (a) updated reports every seven days if any information in the initial report has changed, and (b) a final report within three days of the outage ending if any of the information in the initial report or subsequent updated reports has changed.
+For any major safety or reliability incidents, SED may request additional information from the Generating Asset or ESS Owner regarding the Section 9.4.1 report in accordance with Section 9.1.
+Within twenty (20) business days of a reportable incident, the GAO or ESSO shall provide designated CPUC staff along with a notification to the GO167 mailbox (GO167@epuc.ea.gov) a written report of the incident.
 The report shall include, at a minimum, the following information as well as updates to any previous information provided: